rotoapanta/botZabbixProject/README.md

    - Enter your Zabbix username in the user field.
    - Provide your Zabbix password in the password field.

-4. Configure the Telegram access token:
+3. Configure the Telegram access token:
    - Set your Telegram bot token in the token field under the [Telegram] section.

-## Execution
+## Running the Application

+1. Run the application using the following command:

+`python app.py config.ini`

+2. The Telegram bot will start and listen for commands.

 To run the application, use the following command: